 In spring 2018, Enrico and the Orchestra were chosen by Milan’s Fondazione Antonio Carlo Monzino for a new production of Mozart’s Magic Flute.
 The opera was brought, among others, to Teatro Sociale in Mantua.
 In autumn 2018 Enrico and the Orchestra were protagonists of the Italian tour M@M – Mozart a Milano.
 The aim of the tour was to explore the relationship between the young Mozart and the city of Milan and the concert was performed in 14 different theaters of 13 cities and was acclaimed both by the public and the critics.

-In Autumn 2020 Enrico will have his debut, together with the pianist Gloria Campaner and the writer Alessandro Baricco, at the Arena di Verona for an evening that will celebrate Beethoven’s 250th anniversary.
-With Gloria Campaner, he will also inaugurate in October the 76.
-Season of the IUC Concerti in Rome.
+In Autumn 2020 Enrico had his debut, together with the pianist Gloria Campaner and the writer Alessandro Baricco, at the Arena di Verona for an evening that celebrated Beethoven’s 250th anniversary.
+In November 2020, the same concert was recorded at Teatro Comunale di Ferrara.
+With Gloria Campaner, he will also hold a tour dedicated to Beethoven for the IUC Concerti in Rome.

 His article about Antonio Caldara’s Missa Artificiosissimae Compositionis, published by Edizioni Pian&Forte, won the Medaglia Leonardo 2019, a competition among all Italian Conservatories and Universities.